RahulRocks/RoomateCompatibility/README.md

 # RoommateCompatibility
-A Java program that determines the compatibility between two people for being potential room mates given their preferences and other information.
+A Java program that determines the compatibility between two people for being potential room mates given their preferences and other basic information.